 But in the center of it all was the Franklin Park Mall, with a JCPenney, Hudson’s and Lamson’s.
-It will celebrate its 45th year in 201g, and its presence completely transformed the area.
+The mall is pushing fifty years old now, and its presence completely transformed the area.

 Pre-war, when it was Washington Township, one of the first businesses out that way (“Drive out Monroe Street a short distance beyond Sylvania Avenue.
 Plenty of parking space.”) was the Franklin Creamery Company, which ran this ad July 12, 1940, inviting everyone to come on out and have a look around.

 The plant, located at 5015 Monroe Street, closed in 1964 according to this article, when Franklin was sold to Cincinnati’s United Dairy Farmers (a chain that dominates the convenience store business there even today).

 But in between, times were pretty good, according to this 1952 article:

 The Franklin Ice Cream Co. started in business in an abandoned blacksmith shop at 2216 Franklin Ave. on January 13, 1922, as the Franklin Creamery Co., wholesaling and retailing butter. …